 Unlike the vast majority of the country, Savute is not a totally flat landscape: large outcrops of volcanic rock reach up out of the Kalahari sands towering over the endless savannah.
 These hills provide a habitat for a completely different array of small wildlife, birds and plants.
 The sand ridge, Goha Hills, and the dead trees on the Savute Marsh, offer some spectacular photographic opportunities.

 Savuti Channel, Chobe National Park

-The Savute Marsh has been the stage for many of the most dramatic wildlife documentaries in Africa.
+The Savute Marsh, some of which lies in the famous Chobe National park, has been the stage for many of the most dramatic wildlife documentaries in Africa.
 The wide open country, good populations of large mammals like buffalo and elephant and particularly strong prides of lion and hyena clans make for dramatic African wildlife safari interaction and excellent viewing opportunities.
 The marsh is prime cheetah country and it is not unusual to see wild dog hunting in the Savute during the wet season.